-Neuro-Linguistic Programming highlights the integration of parts.
+Neuro-linguistic programming highlights the integration of parts.
 For goals to be doable, they must be aligned with your conscious and sub-conscious mind.
 Otherwise, you may end up sabotaging your goals without realising.
-Ask yourself: Are all parts in agreement?
-Are there any parts saying “you can't-do it”?
+Ask yourself: are all parts in agreement?
+Are there any parts saying 'you can't do it'?
 What is the intention of each part involved and can these intentions be reconciled?

 To ensure full compatibility between goals and circumstances, pay attention to how your mind handles information.
-In Neuro-Linguistic Programming, cognitive biases are classified into deletions, distortions, and generalisations.
+In neuro-linguistic programming, cognitive biases are classified into deletions, distortions, and generalisations.
 Ask yourself whether you're ignoring important information, trying to make it fit with assumptions or preconceived ideas, or rushing into inaccurate generalisations.

-Neuro-Linguistic Programming favours an outcome-oriented mindset where goals are set together with tangible ways of measuring and recording progress.
+Neuro-linguistic programming favours an outcome-oriented mindset where goals are set together with tangible ways of measuring and recording progress.

 Time to be practical.
 Let's say you have decided to be physically active and improve your mind-body balance.
 Here's how a typical SMART NLP goal-setting model would look like:

-Or, do you want to perfect some yoga positions, and if so which ones?
+Or, do you want to perfect some yoga positions, and if so, which ones?
 You will know your goal is specific and measurable enough when you can visualise yourself exercising.
 Where will you be?
 How will you feel?
 Can you hear music in the background as you work out?
 Do you smell the freshly cut grass as you go for your jog?
 How do these sensations come together to motivate you?

 NLP sub-modalities can help resolve internal conflict by modifying the meaning of specific experiences.
 To re-interpret the feeling of tiredness, ask yourself where exactly do you feel it?
 Is it loud or muffled?
-Can you play with the “volume”?
+Can you play with the 'volume'?
 Is it near or far?
 Can you increase the distance between the feeling and your body, pushing it away so you can see it getting smaller and fuzzier?
 The idea is that by changing your perception, you can alter the meaning of an experience and change your response so that you get closer to your goals.

 Identify how you want to feel when you exercise (e.g. determined, positive, unstoppable), then think about a time when you experienced that feeling and step into that memory with all your senses.
 Recreate what you saw, felt, and heard, and mentally connect this sensory experience to a specific trigger (e.g. anytime you want to give up exercising, at the start of a session, when you feel too tired to exercise, etc.).
 Do this a few times until you automatically go into the resourceful state right when you need it.

-draw a timeline and visualise yourself above it, going from past to future, overcoming obstacles and seeing how they are left behind, giving way to feelings of empowerment and motivation that take you right to the finish line: your ultimate goal.
+Draw a timeline and visualise yourself above it, going from past to future, overcoming obstacles and seeing how they are left behind, giving way to feelings of empowerment and motivation that take you right to the finish line: your ultimate goal.

 The SMART model is not meant to be a one-off.
 In fact, there's a variation of this goal setting model known as SMARTER, where E stands for Evaluate and R for Readjust.
 The idea is that the goal setting is an ongoing process that needs a constant assessment from a critical perspective.
-This is in line with the principle of excellence in Neuro-Linguistic Programming, through which you align your physical and emotional resources to stay focused on your goals.
+This is in line with the principle of excellence in NLP, through which you align your physical and emotional resources to stay focused on your goals.

 A social sciences graduate with a keen interest in languages, communication, and personal development strategies.
-Dee loves exercising, being out in Nature, and discovering warm and sunny places where she can escape the winter.
+Dee loves exercising, being out in nature, and discovering warm and sunny places where she can escape the winter.